 For Chelsea supporters, Monday night will be a night to remember.
 After Tottenham’s loss to West Ham on Friday night, Chelsea’s 3-0 victory over Middlesbrough at Stamford Bridge puts them just one win away from clinching a second Premier League title in three years.

 The 3-0 scoreline doesn’t really tell the story of the match.
 Chelsea dominated proceedings, showing an intensity and determination to cross the finish line of a race that’s felt over for a long time.
-If you think that Chelsea have the Premier League shown up, why not visit Bet365 for mobile betting on the Champions League.
-Will Chelsea be part of the later stages next year?

 It’s no slight on Middlesbrough.
 On this showing, it’s hard to imagine any side coping with the Chelsea side that showed up on Monday night.
 But this defeat does mean that Boro will be relegated from the Premier League.

 The pieces, though, were in place for there to be a few doubts about Chelsea’s chances against a Boro side fighting for survival.
 The newly-crowned FWA Player of the Year N’Golo Kante failed to recover in time from a thigh injury, robbing the Blues of a player that’s so vital to their midfield solidity.

 Luckily for the Blues, Cesc Fabregas is no slouch of a replacement, and in the first minute showed his class on the ball that makes him so dangerous.

 A waft of his right foot sent a beautiful diagonal ball over the top that found Marcos Alonso.
 Alonso was unlucky to score, his volley thudding off the hand of Brad Guzan and clipping the crossbar.

 Fabregas was unlucky to get on the scoresheet himself when Eden Hazard found him in acres of space just outside the 18-yard box, but Fabregas could only drag his shot wide.